 The below video is a great example of how micro inverters can significantly increase output.
 Across the day, the system will be working at near maximum output, despite the patchy shade because each panel is independent of the rest of the array.

 One of the biggest limitations with standard string inverter systems is that the panels are installed in series, meaning that the system will always perform at the rate of the worst-performing panel.
 This means that partial shade on your array of panels can have a large impact on the output of a system.

 It’s not just shade from trees that can affect solar output.
 Bird droppings and dust, as well as chimneys and power lines, can all affect solar output.

 Additionally, solar panels have a tolerance during the manufacturing process.
 For example, REC Alpha 405W panels have a 5W tolerance, so they will range in output from 405W to 410W.
 Your system won’t be able to take advantage of this unless each panel is outputting power independently from the other panels.

 Furthermore, panels decrease in output over time at different rates.
 With a string inverter, your system will drop off in output over the years at the rate of the worst-performing panel.
 With Enphase, you will get more power over the years because of this system design where each panel is independent.

 2. Increased Flexibility of Micro Inverters

-The Enlighten software platform provides solar professionals and solar system owners with ongoing system statistics and uptime assurance.
-Enlighten has a user friendly and engaging interface to view your energy production.
+The Enlighten software platform provides you with ongoing performance data either on the app or by logging in on a computer.
+Enlighten has a user-friendly and engaging interface to view your energy production at both the panel level and what the whole system is producing.
 This energy monitoring platform is regarded as one of the best in the industry.

 5. No single point of failure

-In the unlikely event that something goes wrong with one of the panels or micro inverters, the rest of the system that is unaffected will still be operational.
-This allows for less down time, and allows you to continue to generate solar power during a warranty claim or service check.
+In the unlikely event that something goes wrong with one of the panels or microinverters, with an Enphase system, the rest of the system will still be operational.
+This allows for less downtime and allows you to continue generating solar power during a warranty claim or service check.